Skip to content

 In this step you will:

-• Build our multi-tip electronic pipette tool.
+• Build our multi-tip electronic micropipette tool.

 Follow the steps at: